greje656/Questions/camera.md

 ~~~

-While this gave us plausible results in some cases it didn't exactly map accurately with the behavior of a real world lens for some lens setting.
-This is an area we would like to improve on (we will need to think about the optics of the lens a little bit more).
+While this gave us plausible results in some cases, it does not map accurately to a real world camera with certain lens settings.
+This area of lens optics is one we would like to explore more in the future.

-In the future we will continue to map more and more of the camera's properties to their corresponding post-effects.
+In the future we will map more camera properties to their corresponding post-effects.
 More on this in a follow up blog.

 ### Validating Results ###
-To validate our mappings we designed a small controlled environment room which we then re-created in stingray.
-This would allow us to compare renders and actual photographs.
-It's really a "Poor Programer" equivalent of the cool "Conference Room" setup that was presented by Hideo Kojima in the [MGS5 & Fox Engine presentation](https://youtu.be/FQMbxzTUuSg?t=20m22s)
+To validate our mappings we designed a small, controlled environment room that we re-created in stingray.
+This idea was inspired by the "Conference Room" setup that was presented by Hideo Kojima in the [MGS5 & Fox Engine presentation](https://youtu.be/FQMbxzTUuSg?t=20m22s).
+We used our simplified, environment room to compare our rendered results with real world photographs.

 Controlled Environment:
 ![](images/cameras/res4.jpg)